View our videos on Termite Control

 The Formosan subterranean termite is often nicknamed the super-termite because of its destructive habits.
 This is because of the large size of its colonies, and the termites’ ability to consume wood at a rapid rate.
 A single colony may contain several million (compared with several hundred thousand termites for other subterranean termite species) that forage up to 300 feet (100 m) in soil.
-A mature Formosan colony can consume as much as 13 ounces of wood a day (ca. 400 g) and severely damage a structure in as little as three months.
+A mature formosan colony can consume as much as 13 ounces of wood a day (ca. 400 g) and severely damage a structure in as little as three months.
 Because of its population size and foraging range, the presence of colonies poses serious threats to nearby structures.
-Once established, Formosan subterranean termite has never been eradicated from an area.
+Once established, Formosan subterranean termite is difficult to eradicate from an area.

 TREATMENT: Yes the formosan termite is a subterranean termites, the treatment and identification is a little different.
 From the outside tunnel it looks the same.
 Once broken open the formosan head is more of a tear drop shape where the eastern subterranean termite has more of a longer head.
 An outside liquid treatment is needed as well as locating the carton that is formed inside the walls.
 This carton must be removed.
 If not, then the formosan termite will recolonize in the wall and continue to spread.